stackbit-projects/passivebot-e1420/content/pages/index.md

   - type: features_section
     features:
       - title: >-
           “I love how lightweight and easy it is to use.
-It intuitively builds into my day-to-day rhythm, and the natural flow of my day.”
+I'm comfortable talking to my non-programming friends about how they can earn passively with Passivebot out-of-the-box capability.”
         subtitle: 'Ursula Gurnmeister, Sr. Design Manager at Company'
         image: images/testimonials.png
         image_alt: Ursula Gurnmeister photo